18F/handbook/_pages/getting-started/tts-classes.md

 Below is an onboarding calendar of all Required and Recommended classes for your first two weeks.

-As a newcomer, we automatically invite you to all Required and Recommended classes, regardless if they’re a live dialogue or self-guided.
+As a newcomer, we automatically invite you to all Required and Recommended classes, whether they’re a live dialogue or self-guided.
 It’s up to you to review or attend the additional “As Needed” classes.

 Check out the [TTS Classes Schedule in Google Calendar](https://calendar.google.com/calendar/embed?src=gsa.gov_gi2e1fc66fh4v5in8ogsm0v8oo%40group.calendar.google.com&ctz=America%2FChicago) for a full calendar of events, exact dates and times, as they may shift based on when you’re hired and federal holidays.